Make your own sports drink

 Where do I buy the ingredients?

-Maltodextrin, fructose and electrolytes (and many other products...) can be ordered from HSNstores webpage.
+Maltodextrin, fructose and electrolytes (and many other products...) can be ordered from HSNstore.
 They deliver to most countries in the EU.
-I am very happy with HSN's own products as they are well priced and it is possible to buy in larger volumes on the packaging.
+I use them when I order because they have good prices and fast delivery time.
+When it comes to the ingredients for the sports drink, I am very satisfied with HSNstore's own products as they have a good price and it is possible to buy in larger volumes/packages.

 How much powder should I put in the drinking bottle?